Scroll Top

 1. Assessment and analysis

 Introduce mutual mentorship programs where experienced experts guide the individuals who are reskilling.
-This framework facilitates not only the transmission of knowledge but also practical ideas and solutions in deploying freshly learnt techniques.
+This framework facilitates not only the transmission of knowledge but also practical ideas and solutions in deploying freshly learned techniques.

 Design agile learning infrastructures in which the learning content transportation and adjustability of the labor skills to a shift in requirements is enabled.
-This helps to credit re-skilling programs as up-to-date information with the constantly changing technologies.
+This helps to credit reskill programs with up-to-date information and constantly changing technologies.

 1. Data Science Transformation: